About the File Connector

 A design that is fully consistent with the File and SFTP connectors.
-The same set of operations is available on all four connectors, and they behave almost identically.
+The same set of operations is available on each connector.

 The File connector does not always require configuration.
 However, it is good practice to define one.
 The most important configuration parameter is the Working Directory (

 workingDir), which is the path to a directory that is treated as the root of every relative path that you specify with this connector.
-If you do not provide a working directory, the connector configuration will default to the value of the
+If you do not provide a working directory, the connector configuration defaults to the value of the

 user.home system property.
-If the system property is not set, the connector will fail to initialize.
+If the system property is not set, the connector fails to initialize.

 You can also set the default encoding to use when writing files.
 It defaults to Mule runtime’s default encoding.
-If you use any File connector operations without referencing a configuration, the operation will use the default values.
+If you use any File connector operations without referencing a configuration, the operation uses the default values.

 This example sets a working directory for the File connector:

-When reading or listing files, you might be interested in the file’s metadata (for example, the file name, full path, size, timestamp, and so on).
+When reading or listing files, the connector provides file metadata, such as the file name, full path, size, timestamp, and so on.
 The connector uses the Mule Message Attributes to access this information.
-More information about file attributes are available in the reference for this connector.